 Powerheads are an excellent way to create water movement in specific locations and directions.
 They are available in a variety of types, from large to small.
 Small powerheads are great for placing in dead spots where oxygenation is poor and debris tends to collect.
 Gentle to swift currents can be created with one or more powerheads.

-Placing a powerhead near the heater will help drive heated water to other parts of the tank.
+Placing a powerhead near the heater will help drive heated water to other parts of the aquarium.
 In a tank without sufficient water movement, cool water will remain in the lower regions of the tank, while the warmer water rises to the upper strata.
 Water movement will ensure that the water temperature in the aquarium is fairly even across all levels within the tank.

 03 of 04

 Spray bars are a great way to move water at the all-important surface where oxygen exchange occurs.
 Not only does the spray distribute the filtered water over a wider area, it agitates it, thus increasing the oxygen exchange.
 Spray bars typically are placed horizontally near the rear of the tank, just below the surface of the water.
 In some situations, a spray bar may be placed vertically along one side of the tank to produce current throughout the water column.
+Be sure the spray bar moves the water at the surface of the aquarium, and the filter intake tube is at the bottom of the aquarium.
+That way, the aerated water at the surface will be moved down through the aquarium.

-Generally, filters or powerheads that can be used with a spray bar, will include one in the package.
+Generally, filters or powerheads that can be used with a spray bar will include one in the product package.
 However, if one is not included, becomes clogged or worn out, it's fairly easy to create your own DIY spray bar.
 Simply cut a PVC pipe to the length needed, plug one end with an end cap, and drill small holes along the length of the pipe.
 Measure the filter or powerhead outlet to get the correct diameter tube, which generally is about three-eighths of an inch.

 04 of 04

-Bubblers & Airstones
+Bubblers and Airstones